rickmode/ocsf-schema-compiler/README.md

 python3 -m ocsf_schema_compiler ~/path/to/ocsf-schema > ~/path/to/output/schema.json
 ```

-This project has regression tests in the `tests` directory built using the `unittest` library.
-These also can be run without a virtual environment so long as `python3` refers to Python 3.14 or later.
+This project includes regression tests in the `tests` directory, built using the `unittest` library.
+These can also be run without a virtual environment so long as `python3` refers to **Python 3.14 or later**.
 The tests can be run with the [`Makefile`](https://github.com/ocsf/ocsf-schema-compiler/blob/main/Makefile) target `tests`.
 ```shell
 make tests
 ```

 This project uses [basedpyright](https://docs.basedpyright.com/latest/) for type checking and [Ruff](https://docs.astral.sh/ruff/) for linting and code formatting.

-Basedpyright was picked as an alternative to Pylance because I'm using the open-source and telemetry-free [VSCodium](https://vscodium.com/) variation of VS Code, and the Microsoft proprietary Pylance extension (part of the Python extension) does not work in VSCodium by design.
+Basedpyright was picked as an alternative to Pylance because I'm using the open-source and telemetry-free [VSCodium](https://vscodium.com/) variation of VS Code.
+The Microsoft-proprietary Pylance extension (part of the Python extension) does not work in VSCodium by design.
 Basedpyright also offers other benefits: it is strict by default and includes additional type checking rules.
-Extensions are available for both VSCodium and VS Code; in both cases look for "BasedPyright" by detachhead.
-Use in VS Code does take a little more work.
+Extensions are available for both VSCodium and VS Code; in both cases look for **"BasedPyright"** by detachhead.
+However, use in VS Code does take a little more work.
 I hope Pyright fans and especially VS Code users will find this workable, and perhaps consider using the privacy-focused VSCodium themselves.

 The choice of Ruff should be less controversial: it is the current favorite for Python linting and code formatting.
-The formatting is very similar to [Black](https://black.readthedocs.io/en/stable/) with some minor differences (improvements, in my opinion).
+The formatting is very similar to [Black](https://black.readthedocs.io/en/stable/) with some minor differences (which I consider improvements).

-Use of these tools require a virtual environment.
+Use of these tools requires a virtual environment.
 With the virtual environment activated, the linting and formatting can be run with the [`Makefile`](https://github.com/ocsf/ocsf-schema-compiler/blob/main/Makefile) target `lint`.

 Integrating basedpyright and Ruff with your editor is recommended.
-In both cases, these tools will pick up the configuration in this project's [`pyproject.toml` file](https://github.com/ocsf/ocsf-schema-compiler/blob/main/pyproject.toml).
+In both cases, these tools will pick up the configuration in this project's [`pyproject.toml`](https://github.com/ocsf/ocsf-schema-compiler/blob/main/pyproject.toml) file.
 * [Editor integration | Ruff](https://docs.astral.sh/ruff/editors/)
 * [IDEs - basedpyright](https://docs.basedpyright.com/latest/installation/ides/)